-Due to concerns about COVID-19, the upcoming luncheon, titled “Mental Health & Resilience”, will be held on May 7, 2021.
+The 2020 luncheon was cancelled due to the COVID-19 Pandemic.
+The 2020 program, titled “Mental Health & Resilience” was presented during the 2021 luncheon on May 7, 2021.
 More information about the luncheon can be found here.

 The event on May 10, 2019 marked the most successful program in the event’s history.
 Titled “Heart of the Matter: Insight into Women’s Cardiovascular Health,” featured keynote speaker Tara Westover, New York Times best-selling author of Educated: A Memoir.
 BWH-featured speakers included BWH President Betsy Nabel, MD, Connors Center Executive Director Hadine Joffe, MD, MSc, and BWH cardiologists Michelle O’Donoghue, MD, Anju Nohria, MD, and Gregory Piazza, MD, MS.